NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

    Summary of the recorded EDPs in **RES** panel

-By switching to *Data Values* tab, the user can also visualize all the realizations of the simulation.
+By switching to the *Data Values* tab, the user can also visualize all the realizations of the simulation.
 The figure below shows the variation of the top-floor acceleration with floor stiffness.

 .. figure:: figures/we14_RES_DataValues.svg
    :align: center